Grove Press: Censorship and obscenity battles

 Rejecting conventional notions of obscenity and morality, Grove gained a reputation as a controversial publisher committed to fighting censorship as it published some of the best-known banned books.

-In 1959, Grove Press published an unexpurgated version of D.H.
-Lawrence’s Lady Chatterley's Lover.
+In 1959, Grove Press published an unexpurgated version of D. H. Lawrence's Lady Chatterley's Lover.
 The U.S. Post Office Department confiscated copies sent through the mail.
-Rosset sued the New York city postmaster and his Lawyer Charles Rembar won in New York, and then on federal appeal.
+Rosset sued the New York city postmaster and his lawyer Charles Rembar won in New York, and then on federal appeal.

-Grove’s success in publishing Lady Chatterley’s Lover paved the way for Rosset to publish another contested work that was ultimately cleared by the courts, Henry Miller's 1934 novel, Tropic of Cancer.
+Grove's success in publishing Lady Chatterley’s Lover paved the way for Rosset to publish another contested work that was ultimately cleared by the courts, Henry Miller's 1934 novel, Tropic of Cancer.
 The book contained explicit sexual passages and therefore could not be published in the United States.
 In 1961, Grove Press issued a copy of the work and lawsuits were brought against dozens of individual booksellers in many states for selling it.
 The issue was ultimately settled by the U. S. Supreme Court's 1973 decision in Miller v.
 California.
 (The Miller of the Miller case was unrelated to Henry Miller.)

 The William S. Burroughs novel Naked Lunch was banned in some parts of the world for approximately ten years.
-The first American publisher was Grove Press.
-The book was banned by Boston courts in 1962 due to obscenity, but that decision was reversed in a landmark 1966 opinion by the Supreme Judicial Court of Massachusetts.
+Its first American publisher was Grove Press.
+The book was banned by Boston courts in 1962 on the grounds of obscenity, but that decision was reversed in a landmark 1966 opinion by the Supreme Judicial Court of Massachusetts.
 This was the last major literary censorship battle in the US.
 Upon publication, Grove Press added to the book supplementary material regarding the censorship battle as well as an article written by Burroughs on the topic of drug addiction.
 Grove would publish several editions of the novel over the next four decades, including a "Restored Text" version in 2002.
-Grove also published the first American paperback editions of other Burroughs works including The Soft Machine, Nova Express and The Ticket That Exploded.
+Grove also published the first American paperback editions of other Burroughs works, including The Soft Machine, Nova Express and The Ticket That Exploded.
 Grove would also publish the final collection of the author's writings, the posthumously published Last Words: The Final Journals of William S. Burroughs, and in 2008 published the American first edition of And the Hippos Were Boiled in Their Tanks, the first release of a novel that Burroughs and Jack Kerouac had collaborated on in the mid-1940s.

 Grove had to defend its Evergreen Review on several occasions due to what was deemed objectionable content.
 Issues were occasionally seized by the authorities.

 After winning several battles over the printed page, Grove built on these victories and successfully defended the screening of Vilgot Sjöman’s Swedish film I Am Curious (Yellow).

 Film

 Grove Press acquired Cinema 16 in 1966.
-The division was closed in 1985.
+In 1970, they sponsored the Grove Press International Film Festival in New York City.
+The film division was closed in 1985.